Salisbury North, South Australia: Establishment of the housing estate

 In 1947 the Commonwealth Government established the Long Range Weapons Establishment (LRWE) in partnership with the United Kingdom Government as a facility for research and development of rocket-propelled weapons.
 The support base for the rocket range at Woomera was at Penfield, on the northern side of the Adelaide-Port Augusta railway line, where a large munitions manufacturing complex had been built in 1941, 3 km from the small rural centre of Salisbury.

 As with the munitions complex at the beginning of the war, in 1949 the location that was to become known as Salisbury North, immediately to its south, was no more than wheat paddocks on a flat alluvial plain.
 Through the paddocks ran Waterloo Corner Road, the main road leading north-west from Salisbury to Port Wakefield.
 The whole area was lightly populated, having a population of only 4,159 within the boundaries of the 200 sqkm Salisbury District Council, including Salisbury itself.

 During the war years, many hundreds of workers had been conveyed each day by train to and from Penfield since most of the workforce lived in Adelaide.
 There had been a post-war lull when munitions manufacture ceased, but as the new Anglo–Australian weapons project established in 1947 gathered pace, the need to recruit large numbers of employees increased.
 However, the post-war labour market in Adelaide was buoyant and the price of housing high.
 Every kind of worker was in short supply, and the project had to compete with electronics and engineering firms that were tooling up and taking on staff to meet the heavy demand for consumer goods.
-Working for the Commonwealth Government had its advantages – the pay was very much better than private employers were offering – but unless one could find somewhere to live locally, working at Penfield involved a commuting trip from the city.
+Working for the Commonwealth Government had its advantages – the pay was higher than private employers were offering – but unless one could find somewhere to live locally, working at Penfield involved a commuting trip from the city.
 From the beginning the authorities recognised that recruitment of staff demanded inducements, and the most potent inducement at the time was the guarantee of a house.

 The Commonwealth Government's solution was to engage the Government of South Australia under the Commonwealth-State Housing Agreement to build a housing estate at Salisbury North explicitly to house the "industrials" (sub-professional employees) of LRWE, on the argument that these grades would be most attracted by the idea of housing close at hand.
 Starting in 1949, the job was undertaken by the South Australian Housing Trust, the statutory authority responsible for providing low-cost rental housing to working people.